josephwright/josephwright.github.io/_posts/2020-08-20-newdocumentcommand-versus-newcommand-versus.md

 commands.
-Most of that code will soon be moving to the LaTeX kernel itself, and I've [provided some ideas](2020-08-19-the-good-the-bad-and-the-ugly-creating-document-commands) about how best to exploit that in a recent post..
+Most of that code will soon be moving to the LaTeX kernel itself, and I've [provided some ideas](2020-08-19-the-good-the-bad-and-the-ugly-creating-document-commands) about how best to exploit that in a recent post.

 Here, I want to look at a related issue: why use the `xparse` approach, and how it compares to existing solutions, both in the LaTeX kernel and the wider